atharvaayir/Data-Structures-in-C/README.md

 # Data-Structures-in-C
-A repository for all my Data structure programs😃
+A repository for all my Data structure programs😃.